 - NOTE: This is the default image folder that comes along with the MDB.
 You may change your location as per the needs and preferences of the project.

-This is the folder which contains the most modular and maintainable CSS which is adaptive and shareable in every environment.
+This is the folder that contains the most modular and maintainable CSS which is adaptive and shareable in every environment.
 Sass is used to giving the output in a very powerful manner.
 This provides more productivity.

 This is the file that contains the information regarding the product use and the license.
 This file tells the features that you will get under free and pro versions of the MDB (Material Design for Bootstrap).